ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- New papers and/or related content you read;
 		- New thoughts about your research topic or the related;
 		- New experiments and/or their analysis, and so on.
 	- You will be required to summarize and review your research monthly in writing.
+ 	- There will be a PROBATIONAEY period of one semester for every newcomer.

 <!--  -->
 - Principle of authorship: